 For every new post you're working on, find at least 3 existing related posts on your blog, and then link to them from within the body of that new post.
 You should have noted we've linked to multiple supplementary posts on this page ;-)

 Most importantly, see which of your posts get the most organic traffic, and link to other sites you want to rank, from those posts.
 This is because this has the most seo juice which they can pass on to the other pages.
 This is a really great on-page seo trick.
 Some people call this, link sculpting.

 18. Use alt text for images

 Yes, you should use images in your blog content.
 Posts with images get more clicks.

 But the thing with images is that Google has no idea what's on them until you find a way to tell them directly.
-Hence, alt tags.
+Hence, alt text.

 <img src="https://cdn.dart-creations.com/img.jpg" alt="what the image is about" />

-In WordPress, you can set alt tags very easily for every image you have on the blog:
+In WordPress, you can set alt text very easily for every image you have on the blog:

 A good practice is to use a short 2-5 word description of what's in the picture, plus include a keyword whenever it makes sense.
 On to our final step in the on-page seo checklist...